 Gas, that normally builds up within a joint, suddenly popping out of the joint, when the joint is forcibly stretched or compressed.
 It’s just like bursting a balloon- not that noisy though.
 This is not harmful.

-There is no evidence that “Cracking” is harmful but nor beneficial and more specifically, knuckle cracking DOES NOT cause arthritis.
+There is no evidence that “cracking” is harmful or beneficial, but more specifically, knuckle cracking doesn’t cause arthritis.

 If cracking is accompanied by pain or swelling, there could be underlying abnormalities of the structures of the joint, such as loose cartilage or injured ligaments.